onqtam/headjack/docs/why/7_REPUTATION.md

 > Will Storr, in his book “[The Status Game](https://www.amazon.com/Status-Game-Position-Governs-Everything-ebook/dp/B08H7Y414K)”, recommends pursuing warmth, sincerity, and competence.
 When you're warm, you’re basically saying “I’m not going to play a dominance game with you and you're not going to receive any threats from me — you're in a safe place.”
 Similarly when you're sincere, you're saying “I'm going to be virtuous and not going to bullshit you.
 When things are going badly, I'm going to tell you.
 And lastly when you’re competent, you’re saying “I'm going to be useful.
 I've got a skill that’s useful to our game, and I can help you benefit from it and maybe even learn how to do it too.”
 One can analyze status dynamics in a million ways, but in some ways maybe it’s as simple as being warm, sincere, competent—and loyal." - [Status, Vulnerability, and Status Vulnerability, by Erik Torenberg](https://eriktorenberg.substack.com/p/status-vulnerability-and-status-vulnerability#:~:text=it%E2%80%99s%20very%20difficult,competent%E2%80%94and%20loyal.)

 > "We want people to think we’re virtuous—that’s a big incentive for us.
 But there’s a convoluted structure surrounding this incentive.
 We can only look virtuous by making it look like we weren’t trying to look virtuous.
 Which means that, to win the virtue game, we have to do all sorts of social maneuvering: we have to send “buried signals” of anonymous or inconspicuous altruism (to get credit for not caring about getting credit), show “modesty” or “humility” (to look morally superior to non-humble people), “bravely” defy social norms (to win the approval of our peers), and display our adherence to ethical principles independent of our self-interest (which is, ultimately, in our self-interest).
 It’s all very confusing." - [Incentives Are Everything, by David Pinsof](https://www.everythingisbullshit.blog/p/incentives-are-everything#:~:text=We%20want%20people,all%20very%20confusing.)

-> "Social status among humans actually comes in two flavors: dominance and prestige.
-Dominance is the kind of status we get from being able to intimidate others (think Joseph Stalin), and on the low-status side is governed by fear and other avoidance instincts.
-Prestige, however, is the kind of status we get from being an impressive human specimen (think Meryl Streep), and it’s governed by admiration and other approach instincts." - [The Elephant in the Brain: Hidden Motives in Everyday Life](https://www.goodreads.com/quotes/9425294-social-status-among-humans-actually-comes-in-two-flavors-dominance)